joyfulcraftsmen/JC.Tools/quick-start-local/get-jc-unit.md

 ## Prerequisites

 JC.Unit is supported only on Windows.
 You can run it on Windows 10 or newer and on Windows Server 2016 or newer.
-We also provide a task for Azure DevOps.
+(We also provide a task for Azure DevOps pipeline, but this is covered in [this tutorial](../quick-start-devops/intro).)

-<span class="todo">Add link to documentation for Azure DevOps task, info whether we support on-premise Azure DevOps server.</span>

 ### .NET Core SDK 6